Learn something new every day

-Some of the disorders associated with blunting of the costophrenic angle include pleural effusion, hemothorax, and hyper-expansion of the lungs.
-Pleural effusion is the accumulation of fluid in the space surrounding the lungs.
-It is often caused by congestive heart failure, lung cancer, and lung infections, such as tuberculosis and pneumonia.
-In pleural effusion, fluid often gathers in the lower portion of the infected lung, pushing this lung upwards, which generally results in the blunting of the angle of the affected lung.
+Sometimes the angle is obscured or blunted because of degenerative conditions, too.
+Effusion, hemothorax, and hyper-expansion of the lungs are a few examples.
+Pleural effusion is the accumulation of fluid in the space surrounding the lungs, rather than in them, and often grows progressively worse slowly and with time.
+It is often caused by congestive heart failure, lung cancer, and lung infections like tuberculosis and pneumonia.
+In pleural effusion, fluid pushes the impacted lung upwards, which generally results in the blunting of the angle on that side of the body.

 When blood accumulates in the space around the lungs, it is called a hemothorax.
-A hemothorax frequently results from direct trauma to the thorax or chest area.
-Hyper-expansion of the lungs is commonly seen in patients with asthma and emphysema.
+A hemothorax frequently results from direct trauma to the thorax or chest area, like an accident or serious injury.
+Hyper-expansion of the lungs is more common in patients with asthma and emphysema.
 When the lung hyper-expands, it pushes the diaphragm downwards, which also leads to the blunting of the costophrenic angle in one or both lungs.

-A thoracentesis is a procedurethat involves the insertion of needle through the skin into the pleural cavity.
-Several fluid samples are then collected and sent to the laboratory for analysis.
-Treatment often depends on the results of this analysis.
+When results show blunting of the costophrenic angle, doctors and nurses may perform thoracentesis to evaluate first whether fluid has gathered in the area, and if it has, what kind.
+A thoracentesis is a procedure that involves the insertion of needle through the skin into the pleural cavity.
+Several fluid samples are then collected and sent to the laboratory for analysis, and the results that come back often shape future treatments.

 @ceilingcat - I'm glad to know that x-ray technicians know when to notify the doctor.
 I'm sure more than few lives are saved that way.